zesstra/mudstandards/intermud/doc/intermud-v25.rst

 data via intermud.
 The sending inetd **SHOULD** check for this during input validation before assembling a packet.

-RCPNT
-    (RECIPIENT) The body of this field should contiain the recipient the message is to be sent to if applicable.
+V
+    Intermud version used by the sender (integer)
+F
+    Packet flags (integer, binary complement of flags) S
+    Signature of the packet
+NAME
+    The name of the sending mud.
+HST
+    The IP address of the host from which a request was received.
+    This is set by the receiving mud and is not contained in outgoing packets.
+UDP
+    The UDP port the local mud is receiving on.
+    This is set by the receiving mud and is not contained in outgoing packets.
+ID
+    The packet id.
+This field is simply an integer which is set by the sending inetd.
+The number is incremented each time a packet is sent (zero is never used).
+The ID **MAY** wrap-around to 1 after some time.
+    This field is only needed if a reply is expected.
+REPLY packets **MUST** include the original request id.
+This is not done by the inetd.
+However, implementations **SHOULD** check for a sane ID field in outgoing replies.
+PKT
+    The fragmentation header for packets which have been fragmented (see above).
 REQ
-    (REQUEST) The name of the intermud request that is being made of the receiving mud.
+    The name of the intermud request that is being made of the receiving mud.
 Standard requests that should be supported by all systems are "ping" (PING), "query" (QUERY), and "reply" (REPLY).
 The PING request is used to determine wether or not a